Lutheran Church of China: Towards union (1907–1920)

-In May 1907, a Lutheran missionary consultation was held with representatives from 10 Lutheran mission bodies.
-While there was a general agreement that Lutheran unity be achieved, practical concerns such as the linguistic differences of the mission fields, the diverse national backgrounds of the missionaries and a poor nationwide transportation system were voiced.
-It was however agreed that union should be sought first by adopting the name Xinyi (信義), meaning Faith and Righteousness, to emphasise on Luther's doctrine of justification by faith, union be first achieved in the field of literature and education and that the five mission bodies working in the central Chinese provinces would spearhead the creation of a united Lutheran body.
+In May 1907, a Lutheran missionary consultation was held with representatives from ten Lutheran mission bodies.
+While there was a general agreement that Lutheran unity be achieved, practical concerns such as the linguistic differences of the mission fields, the diverse national backgrounds of the missionaries, and a poor nationwide transportation system were voiced.
+It was agreed that union should be sought by first adopting the name Xinyi (信義), meaning Faith and Righteousness, to emphasise Luther's doctrine of justification by faith; union would be achieved first in the field of literature and education and that the five mission bodies working in the central Chinese provinces would spearhead the creation of a united Lutheran body.
 The result of this consultation was the creation of a Union Lutheran Conference (ULC) which was mandated to follow up and implement the proposals of unity that had been discussed.

-On August 28–30, 1908, the first ULC meeting was held in Jigongshan or Cockerel Mountain (Wade-Giles: Kikungshan; Traditional Chinese﹕雞公山), Henan and during this and subsequent conferences, a number of plans were drafted to publish books, compiling a hymnal, designing worship liturgies, establishing schools and establishing a national Lutheran Church.
+On August 28–30, 1908, the first ULC meeting was held in Jigongshan or Cockerel Mountain (Wade-Giles: Kikungshan; Traditional Chinese﹕雞公山), Henan, and during this and subsequent conferences, a number of plans were drafted to publish books, compile a hymnal, design worship liturgies, establish schools and establish a national Lutheran Church.
 To realise these plans, it was decided that priority should be given towards establishing a union Lutheran seminary.

 On March 29, 1913, the Lutheran Theological Seminary or 信義神學院 (LTS) was opened in Shekou (Shekow), Hubei.
 The seminary was sponsored by the American Lutheran Mission, the Hauge's Synod Mission, the Norwegian Missionary Society and the Finnish Missionary Society.
 Oscar R. Wold of the Hauge Synod Mission was elected the first president and the campus was dedicated on October 19 of the same year.
-The seminary also served as a publishing house and on September 15, 1913 published The Lutheran Bulletin that served the various Lutheran bodies throughout China.
+The seminary also served as a publishing house and on September 15, 1913, published The Lutheran Bulletin that served the various Lutheran bodies throughout China.

 In 1915, the Temporary Committee of the Lutheran Church of China was formed and took up the task of establishing a single national Lutheran Church.
-By the second ULC meeting in 1917, all preparations, including a draft constitution was finalised.
+By the second ULC meeting in 1917, all preparations, including a draft constitution had been finalised.

-However, in 1915, another Lutheran mission in China began, affiliated with the member synods of the Synodical Conference, which did not participate in the merger.
-Later, during the communist era this separate mission ceased organized activity, and its church workers set up in Hong Kong instead.
+However, in 1915, a Lutheran mission affiliated with the member synods of the Synodical Conference began work and did not participate in the merger.
+Later, during the communist era, this separate mission ceased organized activity, and its church workers set up operations in Hong Kong instead.

 The Lutheran Church of China (1920–1951)

-The united Lutheran Church of China was formally established on August 22, 1920 in Jigongshan, Henan and the first General Assembly of the LCC was also convened there.
+The united Lutheran Church of China was formally established on August 22, 1920, in Jigongshan, Henan, and the first General Assembly of the LCC was also convened there.

 First General Assembly (1920)

-The first assembly convened on August 22–29, 1920 in Jigongshan, Henan and officially adopted the constitution of the LCC.
+The first assembly convened on August 22–29, 1920, in Jigongshan, Henan, and officially adopted the constitution of the LCC.
 Five mission bodies took part in the founding of the LCC and the mission churches founded by these bodies became the LCC's first five synods :